Snoopy137/language-manager/README.md

 private Label greeting;

 public void initialize() {
-    Language.autoBind(this); // Automatically binds the 'greeting' Label }
+    Language.autoBind(this); // Automatically binds the fields with an fx:id
+}
 ```